Plain AI Daily

 • Google Search is a different story: AI Mode runs Gemini 3 Flash by default, and Google has not announced 3.1 Pro in Search.

-• Everyday quick questions in the Gemini app are handled by the faster Gemini 3.5 Flash; 3.1 Pro is the model you pick for hard problems.
+• Everyday quick questions in the Gemini app are handled by the faster Flash line -- Gemini 3.6 Flash since July 21, 2026; 3.1 Pro is the model you pick for hard problems.

 • It handles text, images, audio, video, and PDFs, with a 1-million-token context window -- roughly 1,500 pages of documents in one conversation.